My Passport

-My Passport is a series of portable external hard drives and solid state drives produced by Western Digital.
+My Passport is a series of portable external hard drives and solid state drives launched in 2004 and produced by Western Digital.
 There are currently six series of My Passport drives; Essential Edition, Essential SE Edition, Elite Edition, Essential for Mac, Studio Edition and the Essential SE for Mac.

 Drives in the series are designed to look like and be the size of a passport.
 None of them require a power socket although the "elite editions" feature a docking system.

 Standard editions

 Essential Edition

 Essential Editions include USB 2.0 though new models also include USB 3.0 ports, the white LED Indicator.

 Essential SE Edition

 Essential SE Editions have both USB 2.0 and USB 3.0 ports and come in 750 GB and 1 TB variations; the Essential SE Edition has the same physical appearance as the Essential Edition.

 Elite Edition

 Elite Editions have a USB 2.0 port and come in 320 GB (298 GiB), 500 GB (466 GiB)and 640 GB (596 GiB) variations.
 Elite Editions include a desktop dock and have a LED capacity gauge on the front and a lock indicator.

 This edition comes in red, blue and black.